timhaintz/timhaintz.github.io/_posts/2018-05-31-Generating-a-HTML-report-of-your-servers.md

 Send-MailMessage -Subject 'Test HTML message' -Body $($body) -BodyAsHtml -Credential $cred -From <from@address.com> -To <to@address.com> -SmtpServer smtp.sendgrid.net -UseSsl -Port 587
 ```
 ![HTML Report]({{ "/assets/20180531/HTML-EmailRaw.png" | absolute_url }})

+As shown above, these are a few ways you can send HTML reports via email.

 Hope you're having a great day and this is of use.